JohannPally/EVA/README.md

 # Erroneous-Vector-Assessment
 EVA pairs a phone camera with IMU to provide real time, high fidelity feedback to athletes performing potentially injury inducing repetitive actions.
-At the moment, our team is targeting weightlifting and free throw basketball form.
+At the moment, our team is targeting weightlifting, specifically the incline bench press motion.

 Currently:
 With Python 3.8 installed, run python3.8 pose_detection in terminal.
-Consider doing pip3 install mediapipe if module not found.
+Consider doing pip3 install on any packages which are not installed.

+***

+# DEMO
+ Note, have the android code (EVA/main folder) installed and ready to execute on an android emulator or android phone.
+Laslty, change any noted hardcoded addresses within wifi_server.py.
+To run, execute wifi_server.py and press the respective start and stop connection buttons on the app interface to start or end streaming.

 # Analyzer